Spa, Hot Tub or Jacuzzi - What's the Difference?

 This content was previously featured on the Hot Tub Works website.
 Leslie's is proud to partner with Hot Tub Works to bring you this helpful content on lesliespool.com.

+The word "spa" can mean a lot of different things.
+In some uses, spa is a term reserved exclusively for water treatment, also known as balneotherapy.
+Spa resorts (including natural hot springs and other mineral-rich springs) typically offer various forms of hydrotherapy.
 The belief in the curative powers of mineral waters goes back to prehistoric times.
 These are popular worldwide, but are especially loved in Europe and Japan.
-Day spas are also quite popular in the United States.

 In other uses, a spa could be another type of commercial enterprise offering health and beauty treatments, including saunas, skin treatments, and professional massages.
 Day spas are quite popular in the United States.

 The word "spa" is also the American term for a hot tub equipped with strong jets that mix air into the water for a more pronounced massage effect.
 These come in a few different configurations, but most have an acrylic shell, molded seating, and a large number of jets.
 Some are above ground (like the portable spa shown here).
 Others are sunk into an indoor floor or outdoor deck.
 They can even be part of an inground swimming pool, which is known as a pool and spa combo.